bhaskarsuper9000/grafana-flamegraph-panel/README.md

 ## Credits

-This Grafana panel is based on the great library [d3-flamegraph](https://github.com/spiermar/d3-flame-graph), wrote by Spiermar. :clap: :clap:
+This Grafana panel is based on the great library [d3-flamegraph](https://github.com/spiermar/d3-flame-graph), wrote by Spiermar.